fffonion/cloudflare-partner-cli/README.md

 ### Usage

-1. Apply for partner program at https://www.cloudflare.com/partners/
+1. Apply for partner program at https://www.cloudflare.com/partners/.
-2. Clone this repository or [download script](https://github.com/fffonion/cloudflare-partner-cli/raw/master/cloudflare-partner-cli.py)
+2. Clone this repository or [download script](https://github.com/fffonion/cloudflare-partner-cli/raw/master/cloudflare-partner-cli.py).
-3. Run `python ./cloudflare-partner-cli.py`
+3. Run `python ./cloudflare-partner-cli.py`.
 4. Enter your `host_key`.
-You can get it [here](https://partners.cloudflare.com/api-management)
+You can get it [here](https://partners.cloudflare.com/api-management).
 5. Enter the account you use to manage domains (your personal account, not partner login account).
 User key is stored in `.cfhost`.
 6. Follow the instructions on screen.

+### Note

+- Value of `resolve_to` has to be DNS record (for example: **google.com**) instead of IP address.

 # Cloudflare Partner CLI